sblack4/resource-manager-python-manage-resources-with-msi/README.md

 <a id="create-credentials-system"></a>
 ### Create a System Assigned MSI authentication instance

-Creating a `MSIAuthentication` instance using a System Assigned Identity does not required any parameter.
+Creating a `MSIAuthentication` instance using a System Assigned Identity does not require any parameter.

 ```python
 from msrestazure.azure_active_directory import MSIAuthentication